MarCFD/ColverTBench/README.md

 # ColverTBench
-ColverTBench is a project about implementing a CFD Solver with a GUI.
+ColverTBench is a learning project, which aims at coding a CFD Solver and implementing a GUI in the long-term.

-This is a parallel individual project from another group project called ColverT, which main focus is on the implementation of parallel calculations.
+This is a parallel individual project from another group project called ColverT, which main focus is on the implementation of parallel processing into the CFD source codes.